reflectoring/reflectoring.github.io/_posts/2018-01-24-bintray-jcenter-maven-central.md

 Note that the key pair you upload to your Bintray profile should be a special key pair for exactly the purpose of publishing your artifacts through Bintray.
-You're giving away your private key, after all, so you don't want it to be a key you use for anything else.
+You're giving away your private key, after all, so you don't want it to be a key that is also used for something else.

 Again, if you don't feel comfortable with providing a private key to Bintray, you can use a Gradle plugin like the [Signing Plugin](https://docs.gradle.org/current/userguide/signing_plugin.html) to create the